Dance Magazine—March 1, 2012

 If you stick to minimally processed foods and read labels carefully, you can get the nutrition you need.
 “The benefits of this diet may also be that dancers will likely be eating more whole foods and less simple carbs with a high-glycemic index,” says Manejias.
 “I see no problem with this if done under the guidance of a nutritionist or health care provider.”
 Dancers should only opt for a gluten-free regimen if they find it makes them feel better; otherwise, pizza (in moderation) is just fine.

-Read the full story at DanceMagazine.com.
+The full story appeared in DanceMagazine.com.

 212.606.1197